aselivanava/box/getting-started/index.md

 share: false
 ---

-The basics for getting Skinny Bones setup.
+The basics for getting BoxingChannel API setup.

 ## Installation